Address2110 California Circle

 Exterior Finish:Light gray granite

-Ordinance Rooms:Two ordinance rooms (two-stage progressive) and four sealing
+Ordinance Rooms:Two instruction rooms (two-stage progressive), four sealing rooms, and one baptistry

-Overlooking Lake Natoma, the Sacramento California Temple shares a large parcel of land with the "Mormon Center," a meetinghouse in the Folsom California Stake.
+The Sacramento California Temple shares a large parcel of Church-owned property with a meetinghouse in the Folsom California Stake overlooking Lake Natoma.
 Located off Highway 50 in Rancho Cordova, 20 miles east of Sacramento, the site was once owned by Aerojet General Corp. for use as a recreational center.
 During a large downsize of the company in 1971, the Church acquired the 47 acres where a chapel was built onto the existing gym and other areas converted to classrooms.
 It provides for numerous church activities including sand volleyball, picnics, camping, and ward group activities.
 The beautiful piece of property is on a hill overlooking the foothills of the Sierra Nevada Mountains.
 The majestic oak trees surrounding the site create a serene natural setting.

 The public open house of the Sacramento California Temple was attended by 168,367 visitors.